MaxHReinhardt/ArchitecturalStyleClassification/README.md

 ## Running the scripts
-@Pacha: If you want to run the scripts, you can omit splitting the datasets by directly using the split dataset I sent you the link to by email.

 Follow these steps to run the tests (locally):
 1. Clone the repository
 2. Download the dataset with the following link and place it in the repository